vbadultgymnasticsclub/vbadultgymnasticsclub.github.io/practice-schedule.md

 title: "Practice Schedule"
 permalink: /practice-schedule--->

+# JULY 2024 ANNOUNCEMENT
+Due to unforeseen circumstances to our host gym, Hurricane Gymnastics, we are transitioning to a new practice space very soon!
+Please reach out to us via email to confirm your first practice and make sure you come to the right location!

 # Practice Schedule

 All of our practices are open gym format which means we do not have a coach and the atmosphere is quite relaxed and open.
 Many of us were coaches in the past and/or gymnasts in the past though so we are always happy to help each other out with tips.